George Raveling: Iowa (1983–1986)

-1984 Olympics, assistant coach

-At the Olympics in 1984 in Los Angeles, he served as the assistant coach for the USA team, composed of collegians.
-Bob Knight was the head coach, and Steve Alford and Michael Jordan were guards on that team.
-Shooting 63.9 percent from the floor, the U.S. team captured the ninth Olympic title with a convincing 96–65 victory over Spain in the gold medal game.

 During his three years at Iowa, Raveling is probably best known for his recruits and outstanding players, including B. J. Armstrong, Kevin Gamble, Ed Horton, Roy Marble, and Greg Stokes, all of whom went on to play in the NBA.

 USC (1986–1994)

+Revocation of scholarships

-In March 1986, he returned to the Pac-10 as head coach for the University of Southern California (USC) in Los Angeles.
+In 1986, the University of Southern California hired Raveling as the next head coach of the Trojans.

-Hank Gathers and Bo Kimble were recruited to USC by Head Coach Stan Morrison and his top assistant, David Spencer.
+The previous season, Hank Gathers and Bo Kimble were recruited to USC by former head coach Stan Morrison and his top assistant, David Spencer.
 They were joined by high school All-American, Tom Lewis, and Rich Grande as the "Four Freshmen" star recruiting class.

-Following an 11–17 season coaching USC, Morrison and Spencer were fired after the 1985–86 season was over, despite winning the Pac-10 the previous year.
-It was reported that the players would not remain unless certain conditions were met, including having a say in the next coaching staff.
-USC hired Raveling as the next head coach of the Trojans.
+After Morrison's firing, it was reported that the players would not remain unless certain conditions were met, including having a say in the next coaching staff.
 Raveling gave the players a deadline to respond whether they would remain on the team.
 When they did not respond, he revoked the scholarships of Gathers, Kimble, and Lewis.
 Raveling's controversial statement was, "You can't let the Indians run the reservation," he said.
 "You've got to be strong, too.
 Sometimes you have to tell them that they have to exit."
 Kimble and Gathers transferred together from USC to Loyola Marymount.
 Lewis transferred to Pepperdine.
 Grande remained at USC.

+Later tenure

 During Raveling's career at USC, the Trojans advanced to the NCAA tournament in 1991 and 1992 and competed in the NIT in 1993 and 1994.

 Raveling was named Kodak National Coach of the Year (1992), Basketball Weekly Coach of the Year (1992), Black Coaches Association Coach of the Year (1992) and CBS/Chevrolet National Coach of the Year (1994).

-Raveling and Sonny Vaccaro had been close friends, to the point that he was the best man at Sonny's second wedding.
-But, Raveling had a falling out with Sonny over the business of summer high school basketball camps that Sonny ran.